anhaidgroup/sparkly/README.md

 ### Python

-Sparkly has been tested for python3.10 on Ubuntu 22.04.
+Sparkly has been tested for python 3.10 on Ubuntu 22.04.

 ### PyLucene